-Exhibit No. Description of Exhibit

-Certificate of Incorporation of Streamline Health Solutions, Inc. f/k/a LanVision Systems, Inc., as amended through August 19, 2014 (Incorporated by reference from Exhibit 3.1 of the Quarterly Report on Form 10-Q, filed September 15, 2014).
-Certificate of Amendment of Certificate of Incorporation of Streamline Health Solutions, Inc. (Incorporated by reference from Exhibit 3.1 of the Current Report on Form 8-K, filed May 24, 2021).
-Bylaws of Streamline Health Solutions, Inc., as amended and restated through March 28, 2014 (Incorporated by reference from Exhibit 3.1 of the Current Report on Form 8-K, filed April 3, 2014).
-Certification by Chief Executive Officer pursuant to Rule 13a-14(a) of the Exchange Act.
-Certification by Chief Financial Officer pursuant to Rule 13a-14(a) of the Exchange Act.
-Certification by Chief Executive Officer pursuant to 18 U.S.C.
+Exhibit No. Description of Exhibit 3.1 Certificate of Incorporation of Streamline Health Solutions, Inc. f/k/a LanVision Systems, Inc., as amended through August 19, 2014 (Incorporated by reference from Exhibit 3.1 of the Quarterly Report on Form 10-Q, filed September 15, 2014).
+3.2 Certificate of Amendment of Certificate of Incorporation of Streamline Health Solutions, Inc. (Incorporated by reference from Exhibit 3.1 of the Current Report on Form 8-K, filed May 24, 2021).
+3.3 Certificate of Amendment of Certificate of Incorporation of Streamline Health Solutions, Inc. (Incorporated by reference from Exhibit 3.1 of the Current Report on Form 8-K, filed June 8, 2022).
+3.4 Bylaws of Streamline Health Solutions, Inc., as amended and restated through March 28, 2014 (Incorporated by reference from Exhibit 3.1 of the Current Report on Form 8-K, filed April 3, 2014).
+10.1 Waiver of Second Amended and Restated Loan and Security Agreement, dated August 26, 2022, by and among the Company, Streamline Health, LLC, Streamline Pay & Benefits, LLC, Avelead Consulting, LLC, Streamline Consulting Solutions, LLC and Western Alliance Bank (Incorporated by reference from Exhibit 10.2 of the Quarterly Report on Form 10-Q, filed September 8, 2022).
+10.2 Form of Common Stock Purchase Agreement dated as of October 24, 2022, by and among Streamline Health Solutions, Inc. and the purchasers thereto (Incorporated by reference from Exhibit 10.1 of the Current Report on Form 8-K, filed October 27, 2022).
+10.3 Second Modification to Second Amended and Restated Loan and Security Agreement, dated November 29, 2022, by and between Streamline Health Solutions, Inc. and certain of its subsidiaries party thereto, and Western Alliance Bank (Incorporated by reference from Exhibit 10.1 of the Current Report on Form 8-K, filed December 5, 2022).
+31.1 Certification by Chief Executive Officer pursuant to Rule 13a-14(a) of the Exchange Act.
+31.2 Certification by Chief Financial Officer pursuant to Rule 13a-14(a) of the Exchange Act.
+32.1 Certification by Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350.
-Certification by Chief Financial Officer pursuant to 18 U.S.C.
+32.2 Certification by Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350.
-INLINE XBRL INSTANCE DOCUMENT INLINE XBRL TAXONOMY EXTENSION SCHEMA DOCUMENT INLINE XBRL TAXONOMY EXTENSION CALCULATION LINKBASE INLINE XBRL TAXONOMY EXTENSION DEFINITION LINKBASE INLINE XBRL TAXONOMY EXTENSION LABELS LINKBASE INLINE XBRL TAXONOMY EXTENSION PRESENTATION LINKBASE COVER PAGE INTERACTIVE DATA FILE (FORMATTED AS INLINE XBRL AND CONTAINED IN EXHIBIT 101)
+101.INS INLINE XBRL INSTANCE DOCUMENT INLINE XBRL TAXONOMY EXTENSION SCHEMA DOCUMENT 101.SCH 101.CAL INLINE XBRL TAXONOMY EXTENSION SCHEMA DOCUMENT INLINE XBRL TAXONOMY EXTENSION CALCULATION LINKBASE 101.CAL 101.DEF INLINE XBRL TAXONOMY EXTENSION CALCULATION LINKBASE INLINE XBRL TAXONOMY EXTENSION DEFINITION LINKBASE 101.DEF INLINE XBRL TAXONOMY EXTENSION LABELS LINKBASE INLINE XBRL TAXONOMY EXTENSION LABELS LINKBASE 101.LAB 101.PRE INLINE XBRL TAXONOMY EXTENSION LABELS LINKBASE INLINE XBRL TAXONOMY EXTENSION PRESENTATION LINKBASE 101.PKE 104 104 COVER PAGE INTERACTIVE DATA FILE (FORMATTED AS INLINE XBRL AND CONTAINED IN EXHIBIT 101)

-\ Filed herewith.
+^{} Filed herewith.